SVAR COMPLEMENT EXCELLENCE AWARD

 The Svar Complement Excellence Award committee

-The committee consists of two members from the International Complement Society (ICS) and two from the European Complement Network (ECN), as well as last year's awardees and one pharma representative.
+The committee consists of two members from the International Complement Society (ICS) and two from the European Complement Network (ECN), as well as last year's awardees and one industry representative.
 The members of the committee are based on their excellence.
 However, we will always strive to have a broad representation and to strive for diversity in both the gender and location of our committee members.
 Names and biographies of the members will be uploaded as information becomes available.

-The committee for 2024 consists of:
+• The committee for 2025 consists of:

 • Prof. Anna Blom, Lund University, Malmö, Sweden